thisisamardeep/portfolio/_posts/2021-10-07-static-cast-is-not-compile-time.md

 clear from  the standard [static _cast](https://en.cppreference.com/w/cpp/language/static_cast).

+Also note that static_cast uses a combination of implicit and user defined

+conversions so it is always advisable to use it explicitly otherwise it

+might not do what you want it to do.

 So if we use static cast we need to also take into account the value category of the

 input and output expression. static_cast being a explicit cast performs some compile